realnits/shellthreatmodel/README.md

 - **PlantUML / Text manifests** – pass the `.puml`, `.json`, or `.yaml` file directly.
 - **draw.io XML** – the parser recognises `.drawio`, `.drawio.xml`, `.dio`, and `.dio.xml` exports.
+- **Images (OCR)** – upload `.png`, `.jpg`, `.jpeg`, `.webp`, `.bmp` files; the parser uses Tesseract OCR to extract text and identify components, flows, and boundaries.
-- **Images** – supply `--from-image` alongside any supported image format; ShellThreatModel will invoke the vision pipeline to transcribe and then analyse.
+- **Images (AI Vision)** – supply `--from-image` alongside any supported image format; ShellThreatModel will invoke the OpenAI vision API to transcribe and then analyse.
 - **Trust boundaries & flows** – ensure swimlanes, groups, and connectors are labelled in draw.io for richer PASTA outputs.

+**OCR Tips:**
+- Use high-resolution, clear images with readable text
+- Ensure component names and flow labels are visible and well-spaced
+- Include keywords like "API", "Database", "Service" to help component identification
+- The OCR parser looks for architecture keywords and spatial relationships

 Use `shellthreatmodel report analysis.json --format html` to regenerate a single report or `shellthreatmodel visualize --analysis analysis.json --output graph.png` for custom graph renders.